Euclid Quick Data Release (Q1): VIS processing and data products

-In the \fnurl{VIS calibrated quad frame}{http://http://st-dm.pages.euclid-sgs.uk/data-product-doc/dmq1/visdpd/dpcards/vis_calibratedquadframe.html}\textsuperscript{\kern-0.2em,\kern-0.0em}\footnote{We note that here we refer to the `VIS calibrated quad frame'; the `VIS calibrated frame' is an older data product where the different detector quadrants are grouped into \acp{CCD}.} data product, three kinds of FITS files are supplied.
+In the \fnurl{VIS calibrated quad frame}{https://euclid.esac.esa.int/dr/q1/dpdd/visdpd/dpcards/vis_calibratedquadframe.html}\textsuperscript{\kern-0.2em,\kern-0.0em}\footnote{We note that here we refer to the `VIS calibrated quad frame'; the `VIS calibrated frame' is an older data product where the different detector quadrants are grouped into \acp{CCD}.} data product, three kinds of FITS files are supplied.
 In each file, the quadrant arrangement follows \cref{fig:focal-plane-layout}.
 The \texttt{DET} (for `detrended') \ac{MEF} file contains three extensions \texttt{SCI}, \texttt{RMS} and \texttt{FLG} for each of the 144 quadrants.
 The \texttt{SCI} extension corresponds to the VIS science image.
 Both nominal and short exposures are supplied, in \acp{ADU} with a gain of 3.48\,e$^{-}$ for each quadrant and a zero-point of 24.57\,s$^{-1}$.

 The \texttt{RMS} extension is a noise map constructed by summing in quadrature the science image photon noise and quadrant readout noise (both in electrons), then converting the total to \acp{ADU}.\footnote{The readout noise is computed separately from the median of several thousand measurements of the standard deviation of the quadrant serial overscan.}